efureev/mu/README.md

 # µ

-`Helpful JS utilities without dependencies.`
+> A modern JavaScript collection of utilities designed for modularity & performance without dependencies.

 ## Install